 Nihilist: “We believe in nothing Lebowski.
 Nothing.
 And tomorrow we come back and we cut off your Johnson.”
 (The Big Lebowski)

 Nihilism is notoriously difficult to define.
-It is not only the immense literature on the topic – there seems to be something elusive to Nihilism, that “most uncanny of guests”, as Nietzsche described it.
-And while it is difficult to pinpoint philosophically, it has come to name, even in popular culture, the modern crisis of values, a crisis of meaning in its comprehensive, ethical sense.
-In what follows we will work up towards Nihilism’s characteristic marks, by setting aside, for now, the conceptual difficulties in approaching the problem and attending first to its terminological emergence and trajectory, which are easier to determine.
+It is not only that there exists an immense literature on the topic; there seems to be something elusive to Nihilism, that “most uncanny of guests,” as Nietzsche described it.
+And while it is difficult to pinpoint philosophically, it has come to describe, even in popular culture, the modern crisis of values—a crisis of meaning in its comprehensive, ethical sense.
+In what follows we will work our way upwards towards Nihilism’s characteristic traits by setting aside, for now, the conceptual difficulties in approaching the problem, and attending first to its terminological emergence and trajectory, which are easier to determine.

-The term first arises in relation to Kant’s transcendental philosophy and, after a brief yet stellar literary carrier in the anti-nihilistic novels of Turgenev and Dostoyevsky, makes its way to the center of Nietzsche’s anti-philosophical thought, where it receives some of its decisive formulations and associations.
+The term first arises in relation to Kant’s transcendental philosophy.
+Then, after a brief yet stellar literary conveyance via the anti-nihilistic novels of Turgenev and Dostoyevsky, it makes its way to the center of Nietzsche’s anti-philosophical thought, where it receives some of its decisive formulations and associations.

 Why was Kant’s legacy of transcendental idealism seen to be so disastrous?
-Astute contemporary critiques have found Kant’s turning of the philosophical gaze inward, so to speak, aiming to establish knowledge and morality on an understanding of our subjective constitution, a position which can only lead to catastrophic consequences for knowledge and morality alike.
-Nihilism in this context was intended to name, indeed, to call out, extreme Kantians who considered the thing-in-itself as nothing for our cognition.
-Such a position could only give rise to disastrous cognitive, and moral consequences: all we know are appearances, illusions, with no grasp on the real.
+Astute contemporary critiques have found Kant’s turning of the philosophical gaze inward, so to speak—with the aim of establishing knowledge and morality on an understanding of our subjective constitution—a position which can only lead to catastrophic consequences for knowledge and morality alike.
+Nihilism in this context was intended to describe, indeed, to call out, extreme Kantians who considered the thing-in-itself as nothing for our cognition.
+Such a position could only give rise to disastrous cognitive and moral consequences, if all we could know were appearances and illusions, with no grasp on the real.

-But it is Friedrich Jacobi who is credited – in a rare scholarly consensus on the topic – with first developing the term conceptually, in a letter to Fichte in 1799.
+But it is Friedrich Jacobi who is credited—in a rare scholarly consensus on the topic—with first developing the term conceptually, in a letter to Fichte in 1799.
 More than a decade earlier, however, Jacobi had been involved in the infamous “pantheism controversy” with Moses Mendelssohn, where he argued that Spinozism amounted to atheism.
 The controversy had its origins in a private correspondence between Jacobi and Mendelssohn regarding Lessing’s alleged Spinozism, and is today considered, alongside Kant’s transcendental philosophy, the major intellectual event of the period, ushering in a series of important intellectual and cultural developments.

 In Jacobi’s view, Spinoza’s admirably consistent application of rationality’s prime principle (the principle of sufficient reason) leads inevitably to a world with no room for spontaneity, creativity and freedom.
-For Jacobi, there was no point in offering a philosophical counter argument, for it was rational philosophy itself that was the problem; it could not but lead to such a deem, unlivable view of reality.
+For Jacobi, there was no point in offering a philosophical counter-argument, for it was rational philosophy itself that was the problem; it could not but lead to such a dim, unlivable view of reality.
 The only way out was a salto mortale, a leap of faith.
 Philosophy, in its unwitting path of despair, can only bring us to the brink of an existential choice.